 Seeds need warm temperatures to germinate, not so much light.
 Find a warm spot in your house.
 The top of a fridge would be a better place than a cold but bright window.
 Some have great results by placing the tray on top of a heating vent in the winter.
 You want about 85 degrees (Fahrenheit) for fast germination.
 A Germination Station with Heat Mat can be helpful too.

 As soon as your seed germinate, they will need sunshine or a grow light.
 Keep your seeds and seedlings moist by adding about 1/4 inch of water each day.
-Once your seedlings start growing, water them with hydroponic nutrient solution.
+Once your seedlings start growing true leaves, water them with hydroponic nutrient solution.

 In 2-4 weeks, when your seedlings are about 3 inches tall, they are ready to be planted into the hydroponic / aeroponic garden.
 It is not so much the size of the plant, more a healthy root system that is growing out of the rock wool cube that we are looking for.

 To insure there are health roots growing out of the net cup you can plant the seedlings into the net cups prior to planting them into the system.
 This is especially helpful for plants who have tiny roots at planting stage, or if the seedlings for some reason need to wait longer to be planted.
 In any case this little step will give you healthier roots.
 In the video below I explain it in details.